Court of Audit (Greece): Remits

 The Court's jurisdictional, auditing and advisory competences are grounded on the Constitution of Greece.

-Synedrio carries out audits of the expenditure and accounts of the State, local agencies and legal entities as provided for by law.
+HCA carries out audits of the expenditure and accounts of the State, local agencies and legal entities as provided for by law.
 It may also audit private entities if they are in receipt of public money.

-Synedrio is required to submit to the Parliament the State's Budget Execution Report and Financial Statements (the Statement of Assurance) as well as an Annual Activity Report.
+HCA is required to submit to the Parliament the State's Budget Execution Report and Financial Statements (the Statement of Assurance) as well as an Annual Activity Report.

 Organisation

 The Head of the Court of Audit is the President.

 The Plenum of the Court is the governing body and is composed of the President, eight actively-serving vice-presidents and 33 Judge Counsellors.
 It conducts its proceedings in a Μajor and three Μinor formations.

 Seven jurisdictional chambers

 The First Chamber hears legal cases regarding imputation disputes related to the State, legal entities of private law that belong to the State, as well as the disputes from grants and any kind of financing of the State to private legal entities or individuals.

 The Second Chamber hears legal cases regarding imputation disputes related to local governments, other legal entities under public law, private legal entities that belong to them, as well as disputes from grants and any kind of financing of the above to private legal entities or individuals.

 The Third and the Fourth Chamber hear legal remedies related to pensions of civil servants and public officers.

 The Fifth and the Sixth Chamber hear legal remedies related to pensions of military officers and personnel.

 The Seventh Chamber, which holds the presumption of jurisdiction, hears, in particular, resources against acts of the Court's Sections regarding pre-contractual audit, as well as legal remedies on imputation differences arising from financial corrections regarding EU funds & recoveries at the expense of public accounting officers.

 The Audit Chamber: Chaired by the President himself, it is responsible for determining the Court's audit strategy, planning and monitoring of the annual and multiannual audit program, issuing all types of audit reports, planning and monitoring targeted audits, as well as elaborating the State's Budget Execution Report and Financial Statements (the Statement of Assurance) as well as the Annual Report.